johndharvey/mp5-fall2015-shared/README.md

 To predict ratings, you will implement simple least-squares linear regression, a widely used statistical method that approximates a relationship between some input feature (such as price) and an output value (the rating) with a line.
 The algorithm takes a sequence of input-output pairs and computes the slope and intercept of the line that minimizes the mean of the squared difference between the line and the outputs.

-Implement the `getPredictor` method, which takes a user and a feature function (as well as the `RestaurantDB`), and returns a _function_ that predicts the users ratings as well as a regression quality estimate (`r_squared`).
+Implement the `getPredictor` method, which takes a user and a feature function (as well as the `RestaurantDB`), and returns a _function_ that predicts the users ratings.

 One method of computing these values is by calculating the sums of squares, S<sub>xx</sub>, S<sub>yy</sub>, and S<sub>xy</sub>: